philbackworks/3AFans.com-Site-Data/_toys-1-6/darwin-rothchild-new-dawn-fades-edition.md

 source_doc: MW Wutasi - 3A spreadsheet - 01-15-2019
 ---
 Extremely limited release, prize figure available during the F5 Bar sketch contest.
 "F5", meaning the key on a computer keyboard that triggers a browser refresh.

+"A NEW DAWN FADES.
+IT WAS OBVIOUS FROM A YOUNG AGE DARWIN ROTHCHILD WAS DESTINED TO BE ALONE.
+HIS IDEAS AND OUTLOOK WERE ALWAYS A STEP ABOVE HIS PEERS.
+A SINGLE SET OF HANDS COULD NOT DO HIS MUCH NEEDED WORK ALONE.
+HE SIMPLY MADE MORE AND SET THEM AROUND THE WORLD'S THROAT.

+Comfortable in his isolation, Darwin Rothchild is the patriarchal purveyor to the mechanical instruments enslaved in this damnable War.
+A war that rages across the heavens.
+Darwin Rothchild the architect of countless atrocities.

+After wrapping his hands around his father's throat he soon turned to wrapping them around the world.
+You cannot have a war without weapons, just as you cannot have love without pain.
+The people put their trust in him.
+His hands begat business.
+And business was good.
+Profiteering from his genius, he supplied the armies on all sides with his mechanical wonders.
+Their diesel engines poisoning the air and long casting a shadow wherever they roam.
+It is said the children of men shall inherit the Earth, his offspring, though mechanical in design and glorious in every way, shall inherit the Universe.
+Rothchild the proud father.

+His hubris his only mistake.
+Rothchild surrounded himself with only the cold steel of his creations as his comfort.
+Not realizing the immense scope of N.O.M's power and reach, his Lunar Base's defenses were finally breached

+His children's A.I. corrupted and his celestial dwelling destroyed, the exiled Rothchild took his first steps into the EVOL Universe.
+A means to an end.
+Will he emerge sadist or saviour?" - Ashley Wood, 3A Adventure 001, April 2014 (page 16)